Every year, the IIT JAM exam is conducted by one of the participating institutes. This Year IIT JAM Exam 2025 will be conducted by the IIT Delhi.

 Statistics: Measures of dispersion; Mean Deviation for grouped and ungrouped data; Variance and Standard Deviation; and Analysis of Frequency Distribution.

-IIT JAM Biotechnology Syllabus - Physics (10+2 Level)
+IIT JAM Biotechnology Syllabus for Physics (10+2 Level)

 IIT JAM Geology Syllabus